-- · Get your advisor's signature on a change in enrollment form. - Get your professor's signature, unless the drop is made before the last day to add classes. - · Take the drop/add slip to the Office of the Registrar.
+- · Get your advisor's signature on a change in enrollment form. - Get your professor's signature, unless the drop is made before the last day to add classes.

 Student-athletes must also obtain the signature of either the Assistant AD for Compliance or the Director of Academic Excellence in Athletics.
+Veterans should get a signature from the Veteran Certifying Official.
+International Students should get a signature from the Sevis Coordinator.